-Class Investment Management Fee Class AFF None Class AFF None (Hedged) Class B 0.2% of the Net Asset Value attributable to Class B Shares Class C 0.25% of the Net Asset Value attributable to Class C Shares Class D 0.3% of the Net Asset Value attributable to Class D Shares Class E 0.35% of the Net Asset Value attributable to Class E Shares and that the Investment Manager will have ultimate discretion in this matter.
-A non-exhaustive list of criteria for the consideration of such rebates may be initial offer period subscriptions, size of investment and prior relationship with the Shareholder.
+Class B 0.15% of the Net Asset Value attributable to Class B Shares Class C 0.20% of the Net Asset Value attributable to Class C Shares Class D 0.25% of the Net Asset Value attributable to Class D Shares Class E 0.30% of the Net Asset Value attributable to Class E Shares

-The Investment Manager is entitled to increase its annual fees up to a maximum of 2 percent per annum of the Net Asset Value attributable to each Class.
+The Investment Manager is entitled to increase its annual fees up to a maximum of 2 per cent per annum of the Net Asset Value attributable to each Class.
 Shareholders will be notified in writing in advance of any proposed increase of such fees up to such maximum.

-The Investment Manager may rebate all or part of its investment management fees to any Shareholder, it being acknowledged that such rebate, if any, may differ between Shareholders
+The Investment Manager may rebate all or part of its investment management fees to any Shareholder, it being acknowledged that such rebate, if any, may differ between Shareholders and that the Investment Manager will have ultimate discretion in this matter.
+A non-exhaustive list of criteria for the consideration of such rebates may be initial offer period subscriptions, size of investment and prior relationship with the Shareholder.